William758/ZetSizeController/README.md

 Configure the size of entities and how effective size changing effects are on different size classes.

-Pearls, Knurls, StoneFlux and Tonic increase character size.
+Pearls, Knurls, StoneFlux, Glass and Tonic change character size.

 Boss and elite status increase character size.

+Levels increase character size.
+(Disable by default)

+ItemScore (tier and count) increases character size.
+(Disable by default)

 Automatically adjust the camera and interaction range to scale with size.